gravity-ui/components/src/components/Reactions/README.md

 ## Reactions

-Component for user reactions (e.g. 👍, 😊, 😎 etc) as new GitHub comments for example.
+Component for user reactions (e.g. 👍, 😊, 😎 etc) as in GitHub comments for example.

 ### Usage example